kode4food/interpol/doc/Language_Reference.md

 ### Literals

 #### Strings
 Interpol provides two string types: Simple Strings and Multi-Line Strings.
 Simple Strings are like what you've come to expect in JavaScript.
 Multi-Line Strings are an idea taken from Python.
 All strings can be delimited using either single `'` or double `"` quotes.
+Double-quoted strings are subject to Automatic Interpolation.

 ##### Simple Strings
 Simple Strings are a sequence of characters surrounded by either a set of single quotes or a set of double quotes.
 Simple strings may not contain NewLines: